 Connecting a Samsung Android device to a DoD network via any accessory that provides wired networking capabilities is prohibited.

-Users should be trained to not connect the DeX Station to a DoD network via an Ethernet cable.
-See STIG requirement KNOX-11-0020900.
+Users should be trained to not connect these types of accessories (DeX Station, USB dongle) to a DoD network via an Ethernet cable.
+See STIG requirement KNOX-12-210130.